Learn all about rocks with these 15 simple, easy and fun rock activities for kids. Rocks are great for crafting, playing games and collecting.

 9. Go Skipping

 You could create a game of actually skipping with rocks like hop scotch…but I am a sucker for simply going to a lake and skipping rocks.
-My Dad loved to hunt with us for flat, smooth rocks and we would practice skipping rocks for hours.
+This rock activity reminds me of my Dad.
+When we were kids, he loved to hunt with us for flat, smooth rocks and we would practice skipping rocks for hours.

 10. Create a Rock Hotel